Public Library Construction

 The Massachusetts Board of Library Commissioners assists communities in developing their public libraries through the renovation and expansion of existing buildings or the construction of new facilities.
 Since 1990, the Massachusetts Public Library Construction Program (MPLCP) has awarded grants to more than 200 cities and towns throughout the Commonwealth for construction of new library buildings, addition/renovations, special projects and the preliminary planning activities essential to building projects.

 More information about the MPLCP may be found in the in the Program Fact Sheet and the Regulations 605 CMR 6.00 governing the program.
 Two types of grants, one for planning and design and one for construction and renovation/expansion projects are available to eligible municipalities.

-Two library building consultants are available to meet with, and advise library staff, trustees, building committees, town officials and community residents.
-There is also a construction e-mail distribution list for Massachusetts public library directors to discuss library construction and renovation issues.
+Two library building specialists are available to meet with and advise library staff, trustees, building committees, town officials, and community residents.

 For further information contact: